Overview

 • Understanding the importance of verification and validation

 Practicals and assignments are done using Abaqus (for which you will obtain a student license for the duration of the course).
 Note that TU Delft can offer you only a student license of Abaqus, which is sufficient to complete the course.
+(More information about the software in the "Details" tab.)

-After finishing this course, or if you have sufficient experience with stress/structural analysis, you may choose to take the second course non-linear modeling.
+After finishing this course, or if you have sufficient experience with stress/structural analysis, you may choose to take the second course Non-linear Modeling.

 Earn a Microcredential with this course